microsoft/code-with-engineering-playbook/code-reviews/recipes/Markdown.md

 ## Build validation

-To automate linting with `markdownlint` for PR validation in GitHub actions, use the following YAML.
+To automate linting with `markdownlint` for PR [validation in GitHub actions](.github\workflows\markdownlint.yml) as we do in this repo, use the following YAML.

 ```yaml
 name: Markdownlint